01100001/01100001.github.io/_posts/2015-12-14-deluge-seedbox-docker.md

 With the basic stuff out of the way, we are ready to deal with the actual configuration.

-(May come at a later time.
+(This may come at a later time.
 Meanwhile, take a look at [my notes on configuring rTorrent]({% post_url 2016-02-12-rtorrent-rc-config %}).
-It should be of some help with configuring Deluge as well.)
+It should be of some help with figuring out the configuration for Deluge as well.)

 ### Sources & Further Reading